Ethics in Health Care Management: Developing an Instrument to Assess Humane Caring

 Lindqvist, Martti; Halila, Ritva (Finland.
 National Advisory Board on Health Care Ethics [ETENE] / Valtakunnallinen terveydenhuollon eettinen neuvottelukunta, 2004-02-24)

-Proposal for a Government Bill on Incorporating Provisions Concerning Terrorism Into the Penal Code and the Coercive Measures Act: Views on the Bill From the Point of View of the National Advisory Board on Health Care Ethics Lindqvist, Martti; Halila, Ritva (Finland.
-National Advisory Board on Health Care Ethics [ETENE] / Valtakunnallinen terveydenhuollon eettinen neuvottelukunta, 2002-08-08)
+Opinion of the National Advisory Board on Health Care Ethics Regarding Reimbursability of Psychotherapeutic Treatment Lindqvist, Martti; Halila, Ritva (Finland.
+National Advisory Board on Health Care Ethics [ETENE] / Valtakunnallinen terveydenhuollon eettinen neuvottelukunta, 2003-11-21)